goldshtn/linux-tracing-workshop/node-memleak.md

 * An API that you can use to create heap snapshots directly, on demand (`heapdump.writeSnapshot`)
 * A signal handler that you can invoke externally by sending the `SIGUSR2` signal to the process

-Run `npm install` to get the `heapdump` module, and then run the application again:
+Run `npm install --save heapdump` to get the `heapdump` module, and then run the application again:

 ```
 $ ./run.sh